jenschristianschroder/JIT-Access-Management/README.md

 2. Select the **Setup** area in bottom left corner.
 3. Create a new **JIT Access Management Setup** record.
 4. Give the record a name.
+5. Enter the **Tenant**.
+This can be either tenant id or domain name
-5. Enter the **Client Id** of the Azure Application Registration to be used for granting and revoking access.
+6. Enter the **Client Id** of the Azure Application Registration to be used for granting and revoking access.
-6. Enter the **Client Secret** of the Azure Application Registration to be used for granting and revoking access.
+7. Enter the **Client Secret** of the Azure Application Registration to be used for granting and revoking access.
-7. Select the **JIT Access Management** area in bottom left corner.
+8. Select the **JIT Access Management** area in bottom left corner.

 ## Configuration